wp-plugins/spider-facebook/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Spider Facebook is a WordPress integration tool for Facebook.It includes all the available Facebook social plugins and widgets to be added to your website.
+Spider Facebook is a WordPress integration tool for Facebook.
+It includes all the available Facebook social plugins and widgets to be added to your website.
 == Description ==
 Connect your WordPress website with Facebook by help of this Free plugin.